 In 1944 he set up the Department of Immigration which was to be responsible for organising postwar immigration to Australia.
 These changes were the basis for the enormous growth of the Australian economy in the postwar years.

 John Curtin was a believer and a doer.
-He was lucky to be succeeded in the Prime Mininstership by another committed to the dynamic re-construction of Australia, post-war.
+He was lucky to be succeeded in the Prime Mininstership by a colleague, Ben Chifley, who was equally committed to the dynamic re-construction of Australia, post-war.
 Curtin and Chifley both maintained that the key principle of a successful re-construction was full employment.

-Robert Menzies was of a similar mind.
-He defeated Chifley in the election of 1949, and won seven elections in a row, on a platform which included full employment.
+Robert Menzies was of a similar mind, although from the conservative side of politics.
+He defeated Chifley in the election of 1949, and won seven elections in a row, on a platform which always included full employment.
 In 1961, he was lucky to be re-elected, because the unemployment rate had ‘blown out’ to 2.1%.
 He won that election by just one seat.

 The Welfare State in Australia is under constant threat, by both sides of parliament.
-This is counter to the wishes of the population, and is driven by a political class who look after only themselves.
-They rely on the apathy of the people, who do not inspect governments closely, and who are disengaged from the political process.
-Politics and society are of no interest to most voters.
+This is counter to the wishes of the population, and is driven by a political class who tend to look after only themselves.
+They rely on the apathy of the people, who do not inspect governments closely, and who are mainly disengaged from the political process.
+Matters pertaining to politics and society are of less interest to most voters than bread and butter issues.

 Where to from here?